 The Skoda Fabia’s boxy body makes it easy to see out of and a breeze to thread through tight city streets.
 Its light steering and rear parking sensors – standard on SE models and above – help make it easy to park, too.

-The Skoda’s suspension does its best to soften the blow of large potholes but it still fidgets slightly over poorly maintained roads – especially at slow speeds.
+The Skoda’s suspension does its best to soften the blow of large potholes but it still fidgets over poorly maintained roads – especially at slow speeds.
 Head out of town and the Fabia settles down into a fairly comfy cruise.
 It’s smoothest on the motorway and you don’t hear too much wind or tyre noise.

 Unfortunately, the Fabia leans quite a lot in tight corners – your passengers in the back may start to feel a little car sick as a result.
 This is less of an issue in sportier Monte Carlo model with their lowered suspension.
-Speaking of Monte Carlo versions, the larger 18-inch alloy wheels you can get on these range-topping cars are best avoided – they look great but they’ll make the Skoda Fabia less comfortable to drive.
+Speaking of Monte Carlo versions, the larger 18-inch alloy wheels you can get on these range-topping cars are best avoided – they look great but they’ll make the Skoda Fabia less comfortable.

 SE models and above come with a speed limiter and automatic emergency braking features while SE L, Colour Edition and Monte Carlo models get cruise control as standard.
 You can also pay extra to get blind-spot monitoring and cross-traffic alert systems to help prevent avoidable collisions on motorways and when you’re pulling out of parking spaces.